Configuration Reference¶

 | A. Route 53 Domains | New setup, simplest path.
 AWS handles registration, hosted zone, and delegation in a single step. | hawk:createPublicZone: "false" (the default) — Pulumi looks up the existing zone created by registration. |

-| B. Existing registrar + manual delegation | You already own the domain at Namecheap/GoDaddy/etc. and want to keep it there. | hawk:createPublicZone: "true".
-After pulumi up creates the zone, copy the four NS records into your registrar's nameserver settings. |
+| B. Existing registrar + manual delegation | You already own the domain at Namecheap/GoDaddy/etc. and want to keep it there. | Create/import the Route 53 public hosted zone first, update your registrar to its four NS records, and leave hawk:createPublicZone: "false". |

-| C. Cloudflare automatic delegation | Parent domain is in Cloudflare and you want a subdomain delegated to AWS automatically. | See Cloudflare below. |
+| C. Cloudflare delegation | Parent domain is in Cloudflare and you want a subdomain delegated to AWS. | Create/import the Route 53 public hosted zone first, then create NS records in Cloudflare before deploy. |

 | D. HTTP-only (testing only) | Smoke-testing without a real domain. | hawk:skipTlsCerts: "true".
 Services reachable only via the raw ALB DNS name.
 Not for real use. |